MM4096/MIDI-Controller/README.md

 This project is built with Python, using the `mido` library.

 ## Installation / Pulling this repo
 To get the latest release, go to the [Releases](https://github.com/MM4096/MIDI-Controller/releases/) page.
-Download the latest binary.
+Download the latest binary (or go [here](https://github.com/MM4096/MIDI-Controller/releases/latest).
 To run, open a terminal and run the executable from there.

 To pull this repo, run the following command in the directory of your choosing: